geeknik/my-awesome-stars/topics.md

 - [pirate/security-growler](https://github.com/pirate/security-growler) - :satellite: A Mac menubar app that notifies you whenever SSH, VNC, sudo, or other auth events occur.
 - [6abd/horus](https://github.com/6abd/horus) - An OSINT / digital forensics tool built in Python
 - [mxyng/discollama](https://github.com/mxyng/discollama) - Run an AI-powered Discord bot from the comfort of your laptop.
-- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - A distributed, fault-tolerant task queue
+- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - Run Background Tasks at Scale
 - [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - Implement a ChatGPT-like LLM in PyTorch from scratch, step by step
 - [bit-team/backintime](https://github.com/bit-team/backintime) - A comfortable and well-configurable graphical Frontend for incremental backups, with a command-line version also available.
 Modified files are transferred, while unchanged files are linked to the new
 - [modal-labs/devlooper](https://github.com/modal-labs/devlooper) - A program synthesis agent that autonomously fixes its output by running tests!